 - A fully instrumented engine and vehicle performance and emissions test facility, including a chassis and an engine dynamometer.

 - A state-of-the-art, computer-controlled manufacturing facility (Haas Lab).

-- A low-speed wind tunnel for testing models at up to 200 mph.
+- A low-speed wind tunnel for model testing.

 - A thermofluid systems lab used for heat transfer and fluid flow experiments.

 - A controls lab used for studying automatic control systems, as well as autonomous vehicles.

 - A Design Center with workstations for conceptual design and analysis.